Shakhmurat/Masonry-ordered/README.md

  Plugin that helped to solve the problem https://github.com/tasuk/masonry-ordered

  Add a 👍 reaction to this issue if you would like to see this feature added to Masonry and Isotope https://github.com/desandro/masonry/issues/873

+Feature is added https://masonry.desandro.com/options.html.
+Code in this repository is not actual now.